What is econology, ecological economics?

-What is econology?
-Written by Christophe Martz in June and revised in November 2004 2006 2016 and May
+Written by the engineer ENSAIS (INSA Strasbourg) Christophe Martz in June 2004, revised in November 2006 and May 2016

 Econology is the neologism resulting from the contraction of words: economy and ecology.
 It is a recent term that was born in the early 2000s when the general public began to realize the impact of human activities on the Earth's ecosystem.
 Christophe Martz created the Econologie.com site in 2003 to democratize the concept of econology.

-Un forum gathered tens of thousands of members interested in econology.
+Un forum ecological economy and energy gathered tens of thousands of members interested in econology.
 There are many and varied discussions: from water management to insulation, gardening or eco-driving…

 The purpose of the site is Econologie.com to discover and democratize econology by showing that it is possible to (re?) reconcile economics (s) and ecology.